At Borro only stock sustainable fabrics like organic cotton, bamboo and recycled polyester for outerwear and swimwear.

 We will never stock conventionally grown cotton due to the damage it does to the environment.
 Organic cotton has a host of amazing benefits, not just for the planet, but for the people who work with it and for your little ones.

-No chemicals are used during the growing or manufacturing of organic cotton which means you can be sure that the material next to your baby's skin is the most natural and chemical-free.
-This can reduce irritation of babies' skin which is thinner and more prone to discomfort than adults.
+No chemicals are used during the growing or manufacturing of organic cotton which means you can be sure that the material next to your child's skin is the most natural and chemical-free.
+This can reduce irritation especially for babies as their skin is thinner and more prone to discomfort than adults.

 Organic cotton uses less water

 Organic cotton uses far less water than conventional cotton, here's why:

 - Crops grown without harsh fertilisers need less water.

 - Organic cotton is mostly grown on smaller farms which are more likely to use rainwater.